projectmesa/mesa/docs/packages.rst

 * Note: MESA does not endorse or verify any of the code shared through MESA packages.
 This is left to the domain experts of the community that created the code.*

-**Step 1: Establish an envrionment**
+**Step 1: Establish an environment**

 Create a virtual environment for the ABM you are building.
 The purpose of a virtual environment is to isolate the packages for your project from other projects.
-This is helpful when you need to use two different versions of a package or if you are running one version in production, but want to test out another version.
-You can do with with either virtualenv or Anaconda.
+This is helpful when you need to use two different versions of a package or if you are running one version in production but want to test out another version.
+You can do with either virtualenv or Anaconda.

    - `Why a virtual environment <https://realpython.com/blog/python/python-virtual-environments-a-primer/#why-the-need-for-virtual-environments>`_
    - `Virtualenv and Virtualenv Wrapper <http://docs.python-guide.org/en/latest/#python-development-environments>`_